nebulom/open-bible/README.md

 ## Others

-Other plans include making an app for Ubuntu Touch using these JSON files and open this to everyone soon.
+Other plans include making an app for Ubuntu Touch using these JSON files and open this to everyone.

 ![OpenBibile Logo](/public/img/logo.png)